-Kino Klassika is proud to present a collaboration with the Centre Pompidou to celebrate the publication of a new French-language study of Dziga Vertov with a day of talks, lectures by a panel of Vertov specialists and screenings in Paris on December 20th.
+Kino Klassika celebrates the publication of a new French-language study of Dziga Vertov with a day of talks, lectures and screenings in Paris.